gbmhunter/blog/content/electronics/communication-protocols/rs-232-protocol/_index.md

 The pinout of a typical Analog Devices RS-232 to UART transceiver is shown below.

-{{% img src="analog-devices-rs-232-transceiver-pin-layout.png" width="242" caption="Pinout of a RS-232 transceiver by Analog Devices." %}}
+{{% figure src="analog-devices-rs-232-transceiver-pin-layout.png" width="242" caption="Pinout of a RS-232 transceiver by Analog Devices." %}}

 Another example of a RS-232 to CMOS UART converter is the MAX3221IDBE4.
 It supports an auto-shutdown feature based on the voltage-level of the receiving RS-232 line.